Frank-Proulx/w11_speciality_food_products/README.md

 * _IRB_
 * _Pry_
 * _Capybara_
+* _SimpleCov_
+* _Devise_
 * _Postgres_
 * _SQL_
 * _SQL Designer_
 * _Rails_
 * _ActiveRecord_
 * _Bootstrap scss_
-* _faker_
+* _Faker_

 ## Description

-_This project was created to show proficiency in Rails with Active Record.
+_This project was created to show proficiency in Rails with Active Record for both relational databases with nested routing, as well as authentication and authorization using Devise.
 The application is for a website that lists products and adds reviews for individual products.
 The user can add/remove/edit products and reviews._

 ## Database Schema